carlrafting/stewpot/README.md

 ### macOS

-To get the development server running on macOS you'll have to run `chugger start` as `sudo`.
+To get the development server running on macOS you'll have to run `stewpot start` as `sudo`.
 Like this:

 ```
-sudo bin/chugger start
+sudo bin/stewpot start
 ```

 ## File System Changes on WSL